 The side airbags will deploy during significant lateral collisions.
-Only the airbag on the side affected by the collision will deploy.
 The airbags will inflate within a few thousandths of a second and deflate on contact with the occupants, thus providing protection for the chest and shoulder areas.
 During minor lateral collisions, overturns, front collisions and rear collisions, the side airbags will not deploy.